Spring Garden Revival

 Water Quality Protection & Stormwater Management in Compliance with Abington’s MS4 Program

 Abington’s MS4 permit requires strict stormwater management to prevent nutrient runoff.
-Follow MassDEP Stormwater Management Standards and implement best management practices (BMPs):
+Best management practices include:

-• Use secondary containment for mixing/loading at commercial sites
+• Secondary containment for mixing/loading at commercial sites

 Professional Application Standards, Equipment Calibration & Safety Protocols

-Professional applicators in Abington must be certified (MDAR Category 36) and trained in nutrient management and environmental compliance.
-Equipment calibration is required annually using catch pan testing, with pattern and rate checks.
-Ensure uniform distribution with overlapping passes (12–24 inches for rotary spreaders) and use edge guards near non-target areas.
-Application speed should be 3–4 mph (rotary) or 2–3 mph (drop spreaders).
+Professional standards require MA MDAR Category 36 certification, specialized training, and annual equipment calibration.
+Calibration involves catch pan testing at multiple locations, adjusting for product density and spreader settings.
+Uniform distribution is achieved with overlapping passes (12–24 inches for rotary spreaders) and edge guards near non-target areas.
+Application speeds: 3–4 mph (rotary), 2–3 mph (drop spreaders).
 Safety protocols include PPE (safety glasses, dust masks, chemical-resistant gloves, long sleeves/pants), daily equipment inspection, and first aid certification.
-Maintain application records, verify soil tests, and educate customers on post-application care.
-Emergency response procedures and MSDS/SDS must be available on-site.
+Maintain pre-application soil test verification, document application rates, and monitor turf response post-application.
+Educate clients on irrigation, mowing, and traffic restrictions after treatment.

 Integrated Nutrient Management & Organic Fertilizer Options for Abington’s Acidic Soils